siobhanlgorman/favoureats/README.md

   * As a registered user I can CRUD my own recipes so that I can manage my own content (should-have / complete)
 #### Epic: Create recipe list page to showcase content to users
 #### User Stories:
-  * As a user I can view a paginated list of recipes so that I can see what I would like to select if registered (must-have / complete)
+  * As a user I can view a list of recipes so that I can see what I would like to select if registered (must-have / complete)
 #### Epic: Enable registered users to search through their own recipes to enhance UX
 #### User Stories:
   * As a user I can search my own recipe posts by title so that easily find a recipe (should-have / complete)